 Documentation | how much effort you have put into your report, posters and your presentation?

-Short listed teams will be invited to a judging event in each state where you will present the project.
+Short listed teams from each state will be invited to a virtual judging round where you get to present the project.
+If you are not able to present virtually, you are able to submit a video presentation of your project.
 A decision will be made and the winners will be announced!